-Issue the svcinfo Isfeaturedumps command to return a list of dumps in the /dumps/feature destination directory.
+Issue the svcinfo lsfeaturedumps command to return a list of dumps in the /dumps/feature destination directory.
 The feature log is maintained by the cluster.
 The feature log records events that are generated when license parameters are entered or when the current license settings have been breached.

-- CMMVC5786E The action failed because the cluster is not in a stable state. - · There are no error codes associated with the svcservicemodeinfo Isfeaturedumps command.
+• CMMVC5786E The action failed because the cluster is not in a stable state.